 The College of Business participates in, and assists with, SIU's annual Extern Program, which is sponsored by the Student Alumni Council of the SIU Alumni Association.
-An externship through this program is generally a weeklong volunteer, career experience during spring break.
+An externship through this program is generally a weeklong volunteer, job shadowing career experience in which students are matched with alumni and friends of SIU during the university's spring break in March to observe and experience their chosen career fields.
 Sophomores, juniors and seniors are invited to apply in the fall for this spring program.
 More information is available at siualumni.com/extern.